 The GTAC offers a portal to Washington University cores providing services related to genomic analysis, specifically:

 - Next-generation sequencing – whether you are a novice or an expert in NGS sequencing technologies, GTAC@MGI can help you design a study, prepare DNA or RNA libraries, sequence samples, and analyze the data.
-See the Detailed Service Information.
+View GTAC’s website for more information.

 - Microarray Analysis – at the discretion of GTAC@MGI clients, the microarray team can be involved in every step of a microarray project, and is equipped to run all major array formats including Illumina, Affymetrix, and Agilent.
 GTAC@MGI helps with study design, preparing samples, running the hybridizations, and can analyze the results.
-See the Detailed Service Information.
+View GTAC’s website for more information.

 - PCR Services – A wide variety of PCR services are available to move your project forward on a high throughput level.
 GTAC@MGI offers PCR for SNP genotyping, qPCR to assess gene expression, single cell gene expression, or copy number variation, and digital PCR, as well as Illumina NGS library quantitation.
-See the Detailed Service Information.
+View GTAC’s website for more information.

 - Study design, library preparation, bioiformatics annotation.